Maxiviper117/example-sveltekit-websockets-node/README.md

     *   The main page (`src/routes/+page.svelte`) connects to the WebSocket server running on `http://localhost:3000`.
     *   It listens for the `eventFromServer` message from the server.
     *   When a message is received, it displays a temporary notification ("Data has been updated!
 Page refreshed.") and calls `invalidate('app:page')` which can be used to trigger data reloading if `load` functions depend on it.
+    *   Includes logic to authenticate the WebSocket connection using a token.

 2.  **Node.js Backend (`server/index.js`)**:
     *   Uses Express to create an HTTP server.
     *   Integrates Socket.IO for WebSocket communication.
     *   Serves the built SvelteKit application using `handler` from `../build/handler.js`.
-    *   Provides an HTTP POST endpoint `/api/trigger-ws`.
+    *   Provides an HTTP POST endpoint `/api/trigger-ws` with enhanced logging and validation.
+    *   Includes WebSocket authentication middleware to validate tokens and only allow authenticated connections.

 ## How it Works